astropy/astroquery/docs/simbad/simbad.rst

 Query by an Identifier
 ^^^^^^^^^^^^^^^^^^^^^^

-This is useful if you want to query a known identifier (name).
+This is useful if you want to query an object by a known identifier (name).
 For instance to query the messier object M1:

 .. doctest-remote-data::